 "Perhaps you should just ask me whatever it is you're wondering about instead of just sitting there looking lost."
 I look up at Kallie, her hazel and gold flecked eyes staring into my amber ones.
 She smirks, though it's a bit strained.
 Her head must hurt more than mine, I remember that she drank a bit more than me.

 "Hmm, seems like someone's distracted…" I turn to Kallie, who cocks her head to the side and smiles innocently.
-I roll my eyes at her before responding, "Is it wrong to wonder what Rasha wants that we all need to be present for?"
+"It's not like I don't know who you really want to wake up with."
+She winks, and I roll my eyes at her before responding, "Is it wrong to wonder what Rasha wants that we all need to be present for?"
 She shrugs and we head out to the main hall.
 We sit and a few more people walk in, sitting down and talking quietly.

 "The Dark Brotherhood is dying.
 You all know this so there's no point in denying it.
 We are sending a single member to a small Sanctuary in Skyrim to tell them of what has happened.
 That member will be staying there to help out, as they are in dire straights as well."
 At Rasha's unexpected announcement, we all start talking about what this means and who it might be.
 Rasha clears his throat, demanding silence.